Pennsylvania

 There are several ways a military or overseas voter can register to vote:

 For voters who are military family members or overseas civilians, their voter registration must be received by 15 days before the election.
-If the voter is an active uniformed-service voter or a veteran of a uniformed service who is bedridden or hospitalized due to illness or physical disability, the voter is not required to registered to vote prior to or simultaneous with the submission of a military-overseas ballot.
+If the voter is an active uniformed-service voter or a veteran of a uniformed service who is bedridden or hospitalized due to illness or physical disability, the voter is not required to be registered to vote prior to the submission of a military-overseas ballot.
+By submitting a Federal Post Card Application (“FWAB”), a voter can both register to vote and use the FWAB to vote if there isn’t enough time to receive and send back a ballot request.

 More information is available at Information for Military and Overseas Voters (vote.pa.gov) and FVAP.gov.